-In this capacity, Register supervises the Studio’s live-action digital content production unit and is responsible for spearheading the development and production of original live-action digital series for the company.
-He is charged with identifying opportunities for collaboration with new writers and producers, as well as tapping the creative talent already working at the Studio.
+In this capacity, Register supervises Blue Ribbon Content (BRC), the Studio’s shortform digital content production unit, and is responsible for spearheading the development and production of original live-action digital series for the company.
+He is charged with identifying opportunities for collaboration with new writers and producers, as well as tapping creative talent already working at the Studio.
 In addition to live-action, BRC is producing animated programming and is also experimenting with emerging platforms such as virtual reality.
 BRC’s current programming slate includes UNINTERRUPTED, Now We’re Talking for go90, Justice League: Gods and Monsters Chronicles for Machinima and Vixen for CW Seed, as well as the Batman: The Animated Series virtual reality experience with OTOY Inc., among others.

-In addition to his live-action digital series responsibilities, Register also runs the Studio’s television animation unit (WBA).
-He oversees creative efforts related to the development and creation of new programming, including traditional animated series and original shorts for television, and content for digital platforms DCBeyond.com and KidsWB.com.
+In addition to his digital series responsibilities at BRC, Register also runs the Studio’s television animation unit (Warner Bros.
+Animation).
+He oversees creative efforts related to the development and creation of new programming, including traditional animated series and original shorts for television, and content for digital platforms.
 He also works closely with Warner Bros.
-Home Entertainment on the Studio’s animated direct-to-DVD releases.
+Home Entertainment on the Studio’s animated original movies for the home entertainment marketplace.

-Current series produced by WBA under Register’s leadership include Be Cool Scooby-Doo, Bunnicula, Justice League Action, Teen Titans Go!, The Tom and Jerry Show and Wabbit – A Looney Tunes Production for Cartoon Network; Mike Tyson Mysteries for Adult Swim.
-Recent DVD titles include Justice League: War, Son of Batman, Scooby-Doo!
-Wrestlemania Mystery and more.
+Current series produced by WBA under Register’s leadership include Be Cool Scooby-Doo, Bunnicula, Justice League Action, Teen Titans Go!, The Tom and Jerry Show and Wabbit–A Looney Tunes Production for Cartoon Network; Mike Tyson Mysteries for Adult Swim; and Green Eggs and Ham, a half-hour comedy for Netflix, debuting in 2018.